renovatebot/docker-cocoapods/README.md

 Dockerized Cocoapods command line tool

 This repository is the source for the Docker Hub image `renovate/cocoapods`.
-Commits to `master` branch are automatically built and published.
+Commits to `main` branch are automatically built and published.